 The interest rate on match financing agreements will be zero (0) percent.
-The payment period is 20 years, or up to 30 years for ETF.
+The payment period is 20 years, or longer for ETF.
 The principal amount of the financing agreement includes both the amount received from the State Water Board and the match contributed by the recipient.
 Planning, design, and expanded use financing agreements cannot use match financing.